Berkshire Sterile Manufacturing

 - The number of lot release and stability tests conducted for the drug

-It is not thought that standardizing the information will increase or ensure quality but it will be easier to cross compare companies and hopefully identify key elements that need to be addressed within a given company’s quality system.
+Standardizing the information is not believed to increase or ensure quality, but it will be easier to cross-compare companies and identify key elements that need to be addressed within a given company’s quality system.

 For more information on this guidance click here.